brycevegh/sdd680/Capstone Milestones/Milestone 5.md

             window_Low_Cost_Upgrade.close()
 ```

 The code above is what takes all the available upgrades that are stored in the SQL database, once it has all the upgrades it puts them into groups.
 These groups are if the upgrade is less than $10,000, between $10,000 and $25,000, and if they are greater than $25,000.
 Next, the code goes through and outputs these groups to the user to see so that they can choose an upgrade that is based on how much they cost.
 Changed up how the GUI window layout is defined from the first iteration of the software.
-Removed the spaces that were added behind the under $10k and Over $25k title blocks to make the GUI window layout code line look a bit more neat.
+Removed the spaces that were added behind the under $10k and Over $25k title blocks to make the GUI window layout code line look a bit neater.
 Added two separate sg.Text() functions with the needed spacing to align the title blocks in their correct position instead of just having the spaces after the title block names in their respective sg.Text() function.

 **Time Installing**